Polyglot Aspire

 Now let's look at the mechanisms under the hood.

-The TypeScript AppHost uses the same integration packages as C#, auto-generated via [AspireExport] attributes.
-A JS/TS team never needs to touch .NET.
+The TypeScript AppHost uses the same integration packages as C#.

 Time to see Aspire in action!